Master Subscription Agreement

 i. the Company is provided with an opportunity to object to the appointment of each subcontractor within 5 days after Proof supplies the Company with full details regarding such subcontractor;

 ii.
-Proof enters into a written contract with the subcontractor that contains terms substantially the same as those set out in this Policy, in particular, in relation to requiring appropriate technical and organisational data security measures, and, upon the Company's written request, provides the Company with copies of such contracts;
+Proof enters into a written contract with the subcontractor that contains terms substantially the same as those set out in this Policy, in particular, in relation to requiring appropriate technical and organizational data security measures, and, upon the Company’s written request, provides the Company with copies of such contracts;

 iii.
 Proof maintains control over all personal data it entrusts to the subcontractor;